kiideveloper/pokiimap-human/README.md

 # PokiiMap by KiiDev
 Po**kii**Map is basically PokeVision on Android, an app to help you san for pokemons in a map, because it's really important to catch'em all!

-Quick story, my wife had been obsessively playing PokemonGO since its release.
-I wrote this app mainly to help her play it.
-It's working pretty well so I decided to polish it a bit and contribute it back to the community.
-Download it if you like the game and hopefully it helps you.
-If you are a developer, fork it and join me build some awesome things before they start cracking down private API uses.

-To start, import it into android studio.
-Then get a google map API key from google, add it to google_maps_api.xml.
-Build and have fun!
-(Messy codes warning)

 # Download
 If you just want to use it, get it here
 ###[Download Section](https://github.com/kiideveloper/pokiimap/releases)